-Louise is an Associate Professor in the English Literatures Program, and an Australian Research Council Future Fellow (2013-17).
+Louise is a Professor in the Department of English, and a recent Australian Research Council Future Fellow (2013-17).
 She received a BA (Hons) specializing in medieval literature from the University of Sydney in 1990.
 Her 1997 PhD thesis, also completed at the University of Sydney, examined the concepts of political and literary authority in the writings of medieval women.
 Her two main current research areas are medievalism and medieval women’s writing.
 Medievalism examines post-medieval receptions and constructions of the Middle Ages, and considers the impact of these constructions on modern cultural, political, and social life.
 Louise’s work on Australian medievalism examines the cultural and ideological role played by medievalism in colonial and former-colonial societies.
-Her work on Christine de Pizan focuses on Christine’s political writings, examining how Christine deploys notions of gender and ethnicity to formulate models of political action and to authorize her own intervention into the late medieval political sphere.
+Her work on Christine de Pizan focuses on Christine’s political writings, examining how Christine deploys notions of gender and ethnicity to formulate models of political action and to authorize her own intervention into the late medieval political sphere

 She is also an Associate Investigator (2012-16) in the Australian Research Council (ARC) Centre of Excellence for the History of Emotions.
 For a snapshot of her work with the Centre, see http://vimeo.com/59466691

 She has been leader of the Cultural Memories research theme of the ARC Network for Early European Research (2007-09), and co-ordinator of the Network’s Australasian Medievalisms research cluster (2006-09).

 She is a current member of the Australia and New Zealand Association for Medieval and Early Modern Studies (ANZAMEMS), has been a member of the Advisory Committee of the Sydney Centre for Medieval Studies, and acts as a referee for numerous national and international presses, journals, and research funding bodies.